bogdanadnan/multiminer/README.md

 ```sh
 sudo apt-get install git cmake gcc g++ libjansson-dev libcurl4-openssl-dev libssl-dev libgmp-dev ocl-icd-opencl-dev
 ```
 2. Install CUDA toolkit (vers.
 9.x or newer).
-This process differes on Ubuntu 16.04 and 18.04
+This process differes on different Ubuntu versions.

 For Ubuntu 16.04, default nvidia toolkit is too old so please follow the instructions from Nvidia site to get a newer version: